 Use Strong Chemicals & A Pressure Washer

 If your evaporator coils are covered in a heavy amount of dirt and debris, you may be required to use strong chemicals and a pressure washer to remove the contaminants from the coils.
 Once the build up of dirt on the evaporator coils becomes severe, it may become necessary to disassemble the refrigerant lines and coils to remove the debris in your system.
 Do not attempt to remove parts and pipes in your central air conditioner without a licensed technician.
 A certified technician has the correct parts, equipment, components, and supplies required to clean the AC coils and restore the circulation of cold air in your house.

 The condenser coils in your air conditioner can be cleaned with a foam cleaning agent.
 Spray a decent amount of condenser coil cleaner on the coils to remove dirt and debris.
 Once the foam cleaner is applied, it will start to expand to extract the debris and contaminants on the condenser coils.

-Leave the foam cleaning agent on the coils for a total of 5 to 10 minutes to give the cleaner a sufficient amount of time to loosen the dirt and debris.
-Next, use a water hose to rise the foam cleaner off the fins of your central air conditioner.
+It will take a total of 5 to 10 minutes for the foam agent to clean the dirt and debris on the AC coils.
+Give the foam cleaning agent a couple of minutes to loosen the dirt on the coils prior to removing it.
+Next, use a water hose to rinse the foam cleaner off the fins of your central air conditioner.
 Position the water hose at a straight angle to the condenser coils and fins to ensure they do not bend.
 Use the water hose to spray the fins at the top of your air conditioner and work your way to the bottom of the system.
 To protect your skin and eyes, you will need to use gloves and protective goggles to apply and remove the foam cleaner from the condenser coils.

 Utilize Pressurized Air